2025 Annual Meeting

 |

 Every year, Main Street Medina provides a Year-In-Review infographic to capture our progress in brief.
-See the 2024 highlights here as well as the results from the last six years.
-Note that the visitor numbers have been adjusted in 2024 to reflect events sponsored by Main Street Medina only.
+See the 2025 highlights here as well as the results from the last seven years.
+Note that the visitor numbers have been adjusted in 2025 to reflect events sponsored by Main Street Medina only (provided by PlacerAI).

 Annual Awards Celebration